 EMDR (Eye Movement Desensitization and Reprocessing) therapy has been the subject of more than 30 positive controlled outcome studies.

 Some of the studies show that an impressive 84%-90% of single-trauma victims no longer have post-traumatic stress disorder after only three 90-minute sessions.
-HMO Kaiser Permanente funded a study finding 100% of single-trauma victims and 77% of multiple trauma victims were no longer diagnosed with PTSD after only six 50-minute sessions.
+HMO Kaiser Permanente funded a study finding 100% of single-trauma victims and 77% of multiple trauma victims no longer diagnosed with PTSD after only six 50-minute sessions.
 In yet another study, 77% of combat veterans were free of PTSD in 12 sessions.
-There has been so much research on EMDR therapy that it is now recognized as an effective form of treatment for trauma and other disturbing experiences by organizations such as the American Psychiatric Association, the World Health Organization, and the Department of Defense.
+There has been so much research on EMDR therapy it’s now recognized an effective form of treatment for trauma and other disturbing experiences by organizations like the American Psychiatric Association, the World Health Organization, and the Department of Defense.

 EMDR Helps The Mind Heal From Psychological Trauma

 EMDR therapy shows that the mind can heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
-Healing resumes once the block is removed.
+Healing resumes after removing the block.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
-If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
+If the system is blocked or imbalanced by a the impact of a disturbing event, the emotional wound festers and causes intense suffering.
 Once the block is removed, healing resumes.
 EMDR literally changes your mind.

 EMD Helps Depression, Anxiety, Eating Disorders, Grief, Phobias And More